 The call for submissions in relation to the future of opal mining in Mintabie was brought to our attention by a third party on 24th September 2018.
-We notice that the date for submissions closes on 30th September 2018.
-We have very strong views about this issue but as you might appreciate there is little time for us to attend to this.
-We would ask that you provide an extension of one month so that we can respond fully to the matters of concern and provide supporting documentation.

-Here is an outline of our views on the closure of Mintabie which we can elaborate on with the granting of additional time:
+We notice that the date for submissions closes on 31st October 2018.
+We have very strong views about this issue but as you might appreciate there has been little time for us to read the report by the review panel and prepare this response.
+Here is an outline of our views on the proposed closure of Mintabie:

 The Opal Association (OA) understands that the decision to close Mintabie is based upon a finding which found anti-social and illegal behaviours in the area.
-OA believes that these behaviours are criminal matters which need to be dealt with by the Police.
+These behaviours are criminal matters which need to be dealt with by the Police.

-We also understand that the opal mining community is not implicated in these activities and that the culprits are generally known to be from out of town.
+We also understand that the opal mining community is not implicated in these activities and that the culprits are generally known to be mostly from out of town.
 This being the case it seems unfair that a viable opal mining industry in Mintabie could be closed down.

 The Australian Opal Industry (AOI) is currently rejuvenating and experiencing strong demand, particularly from the most important fashion jewellery houses in the world.
 Mintabie opal has been highly sought after by the gem and jewellery trade and will enjoy the rewards of this resurgence.

 OA is aware of some very successful and exciting opal prospecting work going on in Mintabie by resourceful and committed opal miners.
 We believe that the ongoing potential for strong yields from opal mining in Mintabie should be encouraged and preserved.

+A recent report to the SA Department of the Premier and Cabinet by Laszlo Katona Principal Geoscientist, Geological Survey of SA estimates that the potential opal resource in Mintabie, is estimated to have a value of over $3.6 billion in raw product.

 The Australian gem industry is at the forefront of efforts to bring responsible and sustainable practices to the gemstone industry worldwide.
 Australian Opal Mining which is heavily regulated and generally compliant is an exemplar of these practices and is seen as a model of excellence which has been studied closely by opal mining bodies in Mexico and Ethiopia.

+There is a high level of compliance by opal miners in Mintabie.
+The Department of the Premier and Cabinet Opal Program conducted 69 inspections of opal mining leases in Mintabie during 2016-2017.
+There were 8 letters issued for non-compliance and all complied with the requests.
+There has been no miners taken to court for breach of the opal mining act or regulations.

+For around 140 years opal mining has been conducted by small artisanal miners and small enterprises.
+This is due to the nature of opal formation and the sporadic occurrence of the discoveries.
+We anticipate that opal prospecting and mining can continue well into the future, providing there is appropriate access to the opal bearing deposits of the Great Artesian Basin.

 The AOI has worked closely and harmoniously with traditional owners in many locations around Australia including the APY community in Mintabie.